jamietre/iter8/README.md

 These methods are available on all `Iter` instances.
 Methods identified with an asterisk (*) are essentially the same as their `Array` prototype equivalent, though there may be minor differences associated with dealing with sequences instead of arrays (see detail).

 Iter8 objects have two types of methods: *transformation* and *value-producing*.

-Transformation methods return another `Iter` instance and can be chained.
+*transformation methods* return another `Iter` instance and can be chained.

+*value-producing* methods return a value directly, and therefore are not chainable.

 ##### transformation methods